alibaba/GraphScope/docs/interactive_engine/neo4j/cypher_sdk.md

 # GIE for Cypher
-This document will provide you with step-by-step guidance on how to connect your Cypher applications to the GIE's FrontEnd service, which offers functionalities similar to the official Tinkerpop service.
+We have implemented Neo4j's [Bolt](https://neo4j.com/docs/bolt/current/bolt/) protocol for you to connect your Neo4j applications to the GIE's Frontend service.

-Your first step is to obtain the Bolt Connector of GIE Frontend service:
+Your first step is to obtain the Cypher endpoint for the [Bolt](https://neo4j.com/docs/bolt/current/bolt/) connector
-- Follow the [instruction](../deployment.md#deploy-your-first-gie-service) while deploying GIE in a K8s cluster,
+- Follow the [instruction](../deployment.md) while deploying GIE in a K8s cluster,
-- Follow the [instruction](../dev_and_test.md#manually-start-the-gie-services) while starting GIE on a local machine.
+- Follow the [instruction](../dev_and_test.md) while starting GIE on a local machine.

 ## Connecting via Python Driver